KAdairHawkins/EventGuru/README.md

 # EventGuru
-Travel anywhere and find the organize the best events for your schedule
+Travel anywhere, find the best events, and let our app organize your schedule for you